mwidjaja1/3pfl/README.md

 On promotion day, we will also unfortunately demote eligible players by -1 tier in this way:

 **All Demotions follow these guidelines:**
-- Players _will_ be demoted on Promotion/Demotion day if they weren't active during the past 7 days.
+- Players _will_ be demoted on Promotion/Demotion day if they haven't logged into the game over the past 7 days.
 - Players _may_ be demoted at anytime if they violated any of our Team Rules.
-- Players _may_ be demoted on Promotion/Demotion day if they have not met their role's special requirements over consecutive seasons.
+- Players _may_ be demoted on Promotion/Demotion day if they have not met their role's definition of being active over consecutive seasons.

 If a 'Rookie' level player had a reason to be demoted again, they become a candidate for booting at the next need for an available seat.
 We will boot players with a focus of keeping the team stable in regards to both the leaderboard rankings and team culture.